dome9/cloud-bots-azure/README.md

     1. Set the following environment variables.
 Click *New application settings* and repeat for each item:<br />

        Name: SECRET
-       Value: enter the value from step 2.5
+       Value: enter the value from step 2 (v)

        Name: TENANT
-       Value: enter the value from step 2.3
+       Value: enter the value from step 2 (iii)

        Name: CLIEND_ID
-       Value: enter the value from step 2.3
+       Value: enter the value from step 2 (iii)

        Name: SEND_GRID_API_CLIENT
-       Value: enter the value from step 3.6
+       Value: enter the value from step 3 (vi)

        Name: OUTPUT_EMAIL
        Value: enter email address